nrfconnect/sdk-nrfxlib/nrf_modem/doc/full_dfu.rst

 .. code-block:: c

-   /* Shutdown modem to prepare for DFU */ nrf_modem_init(init_params, FULL_DFU_MODE);
+   /* Initialize modem to prepare for DFU */ nrf_modem_init(init_params, FULL_DFU_MODE);

 If the library has already been initialized in ``NORMAL_MODE`` mode, it must be shut down through the :c:func:`nrf_modem_shutdown` function and reinitialized as shown in the following code: